10 Points Can Be Deleted from the Professional Resume

-It is worth adding a picture if you have good quality business-style photos.
+It is worth adding a picture if you have good-quality business-style photos.
 A photocopy of your passport will not add points to your CV.
-As well as wedding photos, party photos or selfies are also not suitable.
-However, in the case of creative industries, experiments can play a plus.
+As well as wedding photos, party photos, or selfies are also not suitable.
+However, in the case of creative industries, experiments can be a plus.

 4. "Extra" training